emirotin/mongodb-migrations/README.md

 and optional `coffeeScript` flag tells the library to create the stub in CoffeeScript instead of plain JavaScript.

 The ID is lowercased and then dasherized.
+It's your responsibility to assure it's unique.

 The method automatically handles files numbering and naming, and sets the ID inside of the generated file.